chrisnoonan98675/site/xl-deploy/how-to/configure-the-xl-deploy-repository.markdown

 ### Database repository

-The following XML snippet shows a sample clustering configuration for a JCR using Oracle as its repository.
+The following example shows a sample clustering configuration for a JCR using Oracle as its repository.

     <Cluster id="101" syncDelay="2000">
         <Journal class="org.apache.jackrabbit.core.journal.OracleDatabaseJournal">